Around the world, election results sometimes take time to call

 For many countries with parliamentary systems, a vote total sometimes looks more like the beginning of the election process than the end, as factions wrangle to form a new government.

 Israel’s citizens vote for national political parties, which are allotted seats in the legislature based on the percentage of votes received.
 The leader of the party with the most votes then ideally forms a ruling coalition.
-But on the night of elections, when initial exit polls are released, analysts remain cautious: They have repeatedly proven tenuous as counting continues and the percentage of allocated seats in parliaments shifts, sometimes decisively.
+But on the night of elections, when initial exit polls are released, analysts remain cautious: They have repeatedly proved tenuous as counting continues and the percentage of allocated seats in parliaments shifts, sometimes decisively.

 That was the case in April 2019, during Israel’s first of three elections within the past year.
 On election night, opposition candidate Benny Gantz of the Blue and White party declared victory after election polls from two of the three main Israeli television channels showed his side ahead.
 Soon after, Prime Minister Benjamin Netanyahu did the same, citing another exit poll.
 As more votes continued to be counted, the balance of votes and seats shifted conclusively in favor of Netanyahu’s bloc of right-wing parties.
 Gantz conceded defeat the following day.